 Jessica Sharzer, Co-executive producer and writer, “American Horror Story”

-Ilya Vinkovetsky, History, Simon Fraser University
+Ilya Vinkovetsky, Professor of History, Simon Fraser University

 Graduates: please let us know what you’re doing so we can update and/or add you to this list.